mszegedy/plea/story/ch-1.md

 "And then like, after I met you guys, I got to meet actual people like that!
 Actual people who had way more to deal with than me, and were doing better at it… and then some of them died _anyway._"

 Artemis bit her lip.
 Alexey was veering into letting his self-hatred do the talking for him.
 It was informative, but not exactly productive.
-They

-"
+She pulled into the matchbox house's driveway and turned off the engine.
+Alexey kept talking.

+"And so like… I get that it's really just survivor's guilt or whatever, but I feel like I haven't earned my place among you guys.
+I'm _cis._ The only stuff that's even happened to me was my parents abusing me, and yeah, that's fucked up, but if I were in your place or Xenia's or Olena's or _anyone's_, then I'd be fucking _dead._ And I hate that!
+I hate feeling like I'm lucky to be alive!
+I can't deal with that!"

+"Putting aside that it isn't healthy to compare your traumas with others' like that, which I'm sure you know… does this mean your plan was to, I guess, fix a cosmic mistake?
+Balance some metaphysical karma scale by killing yourself?"

+"…I guess.
+I made up a prayer before I did it, and said it out loud.
+To the Moon-Mother.
+The Nganasan goddess who can move the souls of the dead around.
+I told her to take my soul in exchange for sending back people who didn't deserve to die."

+"Well, and, you're alive.
+So what does that tell you?"

+Alexey was silent for a bit.
+Then he got out of the car.

+---

-_\[the writing of this chapter is in progress]_
+_\[the writing of this chapter is in progress but this is the end of the above scene]_